AledPeart/cardiff_skateboard_club/README.md

 ### User Dashboard
 * Convenient area for registered users to acces all the features associated with their account.
 * Users can view and update their their details.
-* View their order history, where they can view specific details of individual oreders and link to the products themselves in case they want to re-order.
+* View their order history, where they can view specific details of individual orders and link to the products themselves in case they want to re-order.
 * View their wishlist, where users can remove items, or head to the product detaiuls page in order to purchase the item.

 ### Product Admin